rosedj1/CMSOfficeHours/Programming/Linux/Basics.md

 # Redirect stderr:
 cmd 2> errors.txt

-# Send command1's output to out.txt and the errout to err.txt.
+# Send cmd's standard output to out.txt and the error output to err.txt.
 cmd > out.txt 2> err.txt

 # Have the stderr (2) be redirected to the same place as stdout (1):